What are the effects of technology on your brain?

 This study proved that aerobic exercise could make your hippocampus (the leading supporter of your memory) larger.

-6. Find Another Way to Access Your News
+6. Find Another Way to Read, Study or Access Your News

-Add newspaper and magazines to your news feed.
+Add newspapers and magazines to your daily routine.
 These offer a broader range of stories and can go toward your “tech-free hour”.
 And if you're studying, you'll have better retention if you use actual books vs reading online.
 Instead of the Kindle, try a real book.
 You're eyes with thank you too!

 7. Meditate Daily to Prevent Brain Fog